Nonadiabatic Holonomic Quantum Computation via Path Optimization: Physical implementation

 where $\Delta_3\!=\!\omega_3-\omega_2$ is the frequency difference of ${\rm T}_3$ and ${\rm T}_2$.
 We set $\nu_3=\Delta_3-\alpha_3$ to product the resonant transition of $|11\rangle_{23}\leftrightarrow|02\rangle_{23}$, and the Hamiltonian can be written as

-Similar to the way of the single-qubit gate case, we divide the entire evolution time $\tau$ into three parts at time moment $\tau_1$ and $\tau_2$.
+Similar to the single-qubit gate case, we divide the entire evolution time $\tau$ into three parts at time moment $\tau_1$ and $\tau_2$.
 In order to accumulate a geometric phase $\gamma$ on the state $|11\rangle_{23}$ at the final time, the pulse areas of three parts need to satisfy

 where $\Omega'\!=\!2\sqrt2g_{23}J_1(\beta_3)$, and the phase $\varphi_3$ can be set arbitrarily.
 Then within the computational space $S_2$, the control-phase gate operation ${\rm CP}(\gamma)\!=\!$ diag$(1, 1, 1, e^{{\rm i}\gamma})$ can be formed.